 Section 4.
-Container Royalty Central Collection Fund.
+Container Royalty Central Collection Fund

-(a) During the term of this Master Contract, USMX and the ILA shall create and maintain a Container Royalty Central Collection Fund (CCF) to collect and distribute all container royalties payable pursuant to this Master Contract.

-(b) The CCF shall constitute an irrevocable trust for the sole and exclusive purpose of collecting all assessments payable in accordance with this Master Contract to the following joint labor-management fringe-benefit-trust funds: the Carrier-ILA Container Freight Station Trust Fund, the Carrier-ILA Container Royalty Fund No. 5, the local port container royalty funds entitled to receive the First Container Royalty and Third Container Royalty Assessments, and MILA, which is entitled to receive the Second Container Royalty and the Fourth Container Royalty Assessments.
+- (a) During the term of this Master Contract, USMX and the ILA shall create and maintain a Container Royalty Central Collection Fund (CCF) to collect and distribute all container royalties payable pursuant to this Master Contract. - (b) The CCF shall constitute an irrevocable trust for the sole and exclusive purpose of collecting all assessments payable in accordance with this Master Contract to the following joint labor-management, fringe-benefit trust funds: the Carrier-ILA Container Freight Station Trust Fund, the Carrier-ILA Container Royalty Fund No. 5, the local port container royalty funds entitled to receive the First Container Royalty and Third Container Royalty Assessments, and MILA, which is entitled to receive the Second Container Royalty and the Fourth Container Royalty Assessments.
+The CRCCF will deposit the per ton assessments being collected for the Carrier-ILA Container Royalty Fund No. 5 and the Carrier-ILA Container Freight Station Trust Fund into an escrow account maintained by the CRCCF.
+USMX and the ILA will direct CRCCF to allocate the monies in the escrow fund between the Carrier-ILA Container Royalty Fund No. 5 and the Carrier-ILA Container Freight Station Trust Fund to fund the benefits being provided by both of these Funds without adjusting the per-ton assessment rates for these Funds. - (c) The CCF will distribute to each local port and district during each contract year during the term of this Master Contract automatic payouts that are substitutes for CAP refund payments established in the 2004 Master Contract that were made to local ports to be used for local fringe benefits other than supplemental cash benefits.
+These automatic payments include the following payments provided for in the 2009 Memorandum of Settlement extending the 2004

-(This space intentionally left blank.)

-- (c) The CCF will distribute automatic payouts that are substitutes for CAP refund payments established in the 2004 Master Contract that were made to local ports to be used for local fringe benefits other than supplemental cash benefits.
-These automatic payments include the following payments provided for in the 2009 Memorandum of Settlement extending the 2004 Master Contract. - (i) Each local port and district shall be entitled to receive each year during the term of this Master Contract the following amounts that are equal to the CAP excess distributions paid to those ports for the Contract Year ending September 30, 2009:
+Master Contract and in subsequent amendments to the Master Contract adopted by USMX and the ILA that increased the automatic payments to several ports.

 Port/District Contractual Amount

 Boston \$ 342,095

-NY & NJ 6,183,757
+NY & NJ 16,183,757

-Philadelphia 439,674
+Philadelphia 2,939,674

 Baltimore 1,397,081

 Hampton Roads 2,273,807

 Wilmington, NC 530,947

 Charleston 213,805

 Savannah 4,000,616

 Jacksonville 1,040,114

 Southeast Fl.
 584,161

 Tampa 77,927

 New Orleans 2,081,996

 West Gulf 2,828,687

+Mobile 1,500,000
-- (d) The South Atlantic and West Gulf regions will be entitled to receive the following additional automatic payments each year during the term of this Master Contract. - (i) The South Atlantic District Escrow Fund (SADEF) shall receive an annual amount not to exceed \$7,535,968 for vacation and holiday benefits calculated pursuant to the formula set forth in the April 12, 2005 letter agreement between USMX and the South Atlantic & Gulf Coast District (SAGCD).

-- (ii) The Maritime Association-ILA Funds shall receive an amount not to exceed \$7,885,656, to fund the cost of supplemental wages in lieu of vacation and holiday benefits calculated pursuant to the formula set forth in the April 6, 2005 letter agreement between USMX and SAGCD. - (iii) Copies of the April 6, 2005 and April 12, 2005 USMX-SAGCD letter agreements are attached as Appendix E.
+- (d) The South Atlantic and West Gulf regions will be entitled to receive the following additional automatic payments each year during the term of this Master Contract. - (i) The South Atlantic ILA Employers Vacation & Holiday Fund shall receive an annual amount not to exceed \$13,535,968 for vacation and holiday benefits calculated pursuant to the formula set forth in the April 12, 2005 letter agreement between USMX and the South Atlantic & Gulf Coast District (SAGCD). - (ii) The Maritime Association-ILA Funds shall receive an amount not to exceed \$13,885,656, to fund the cost of supplemental wages in lieu of vacation and holiday benefits calculated pursuant to the formula set forth in the April 6, 2005 letter agreement between USMX and SAGCD.